-Cyprus: the stone on the beach — its financial problems and the eurozone
+Cyprus: the stone on the beach - .PDF file.

 So here we go again — the world’s single biggest currency back in play.

 Cyprus is a tiny economy but the treatment of its financial problems by the eurozone could have symbolic and far-reaching consequences.
 Cyprus is like a small stone on a big wide beach casting a long shadow all the way down the beach.
 It casts a long shadow because the sun over Europe is so low.

 What happens in Cyprus has this shadow effect because potentially: it affects the attitude of depositors and capital market creditors in the eurozone generally and especially the countries with high debt ratios; it crosses the line of failing to protect deposits, thereby removing the confidence of depositors elsewhere in Europe; it causes creditors to question whether the eurozone assurances that Greece was a one-off are credible; it reduces the credibility of a banking union with EU-wide depositor insurance, EU-wide bank regulation and an EU-wide last-resort new money facility for failing banks; and there could be geopolitical consequences…